Skip to content

 Update

-The update func can be used to check-and-write in one operation.
+The update function does check-and-write in one operation.
 Given the table:

 NameAge